Cars need to meet minimum emissions standards when travelling within the Ultra Low Emission Zone (ULEZ) or the daily £12.50 charge must be paid.

 - Nearly all petrol vehicles produced since 2005 meet the ULEZ standards

 - Vehicles which meet the equivalent of the Euro 4 NOx standard for petrol have been available to buy since 2001

-The date when your vehicle was first registered with the DVLA is in section B of the document.
-You can check the date with Gov.uk's vehicle enquiry service.
+If it's not shown, you can use the date when the vehicle was first registered with the DVLA - this is in section B of the document.
+Then check GOV.UK's vehicle enquiry service.

 Pay the daily charge

 If you need more advice about the ULEZ, you can make an enquiry.